waterknows/mpcs52553-final/README.md

 * As a user, I want to delete a review that I entered.
 * As a user, I want to edit a review that I entered.
 * As a user, I want to use a pre-trained LDA model to automatically tag reviews.
-* As a user, I want to see the details of the pre-trained lda model.
+* As a user, I want to view the pre-trained lda model (navbar-LDA Model).
 * As a user, I want to see my account details.
 * As a user, I want to modify my account details.
 * As a user, I want to logout my account.